original logo

 The rule would not be invoked if the secTD determines that the player has done something worthy of partial blame before the concession, or exhibited disruptive behavior as defined in 3.B. or 3.D during the posts.

 The TD reports conceded games like this: “Player x forfeited his game by conceding more than 24 hours from game time.
-Under 10.G.ii.c I recommend the RR reduction not be applied,” “Player x conceded his game more than 24 hours from game time; however, because of ‘partial blame in scheduling,’ ‘disruptive behavior under 3.B’, etc. I recommend that a no-show RR deduction be applied.
+Under 10.G.ii.c I recommend the RR reduction not be applied.”
+“Player x conceded his game more than 24 hours from game time; however, because of ‘partial blame in scheduling,’ ‘disruptive behavior under 3.B’, etc. I recommend that a no-show RR deduction be applied."
+"Player x, after having complied with the offering requirements, provided reasonable compelling circumstances why he could not schedule his game.
+A forfeit is declared, but under 10.G.ii.c I recommend the RR reduction not be applied."

 Every forfeited game will result in a reduction in Reliability Rating (RR).
-The Conference Director manages the RR's, using the SecTD's recommendations as a guide.
+The Entry Clerk manages the RR's, using the SecTD's recommendations.
 See next section for more detail.

-Steps for Reliability Rating Reductions for Forfeits (item #11 in the above chart).
-When a forfeit occurs, the dTD’s should post something indicating that s/he has seen the forum, and to declare the forfeit, and then the SecTD should still notify rgadoury and BosqueVerde of the ruling.
+Rulings – Steps when a Forfeit occurs: When a forfeit occurs, the dTD’s should post something indicating that s/he has seen the forum, declare the forfeit, and then the SecTD should notify the Entry Clerk of the RRRR (Reliability Rating Reduction Recommendation).
 This insures that the situation has been reviewed by both the dTD and SecTD.

-2. dTD posts something like, "Having not been notified of any error in this ruling, this forfeit stands, and the Conference Director will be notified of the reduction in Reliability Rating."
+3. At the expiration of the deadline, dTD posts something like, "Having not been notified of any error in this ruling, this forfeit stands, and the Entry Clerk will be notified of the reduction in Reliability Rating.
+If you have reason to believe that this ruling is not correct according to the rules, you can appeal by emailing the Chair of the Oversight Committee at OCchairs@Team4545League.org within 48 hours of this post. "

 3. SecTD e-mails the penalty recommendations to the Entry Clerk.

-Steps for Penalty Cards for behavior violations (item #12 in the above chart)
+Steps for Yellow (or Red) Cards for behavior violations (item #12 in the above chart)

-1. dTD posts the ruling in the forum, including something like, "Please let me know by Thurs 10 pm if there is a reason to not recommend a yellow card, based on Statute 3.B."
-Give 48 hour notice for this deadline.
+4. The SecTD or another league official may tell the offenders something like, "Please let me know by Thurs 10 pm if there is a reason to not recommend a yellow card, based on Statute 3.B."

-3. SecTD e-mails the penalty recommendations to the Chief TD.
+5. If the SecTD or other league official still feels a card is needed, he e-mails the penalty recommendations to the Chief TD.

 17.C The penalty imposed by the issuing of a Red Card shall take effect immediately following any round in which the offending player has already been declared as a player, even if the game for the round has not yet been arranged or played.
 An Appeal against a Red Card must be lodged within 48 hours of the card being issued.
 If the offending player is then selected for a subsequent round prior to the Appeal being heard and a game takes place, it shall be declared a forfeit win for the opponent in the event that the appeal is dismissed.

-Because of the ramifications of this rule, the decisions by the dTD must be timely, and a 48-hour deadline for the captain or player to point out any error in the ruling must be imposed and strictly enforced.
+Because of the ramifications of this rule, the decisions by the dTD must be timely, and 24-hour deadline for the captain or player to point out any error in the ruling must be imposed and strictly enforced.

 8 - Make a presence in the League channel.